Hillwood Estate, Museum & Gardens: Four seasons overlook

-An additional gift from her friends in 1957, four statues representing the seasons stand in a circular overlook surrounded by trees such as magnolia, dogwood, cherry, and crape myrtle.
+An additional gift from her friends in 1957, four statues representing the seasons stand in a circular overlook surrounded by trees such as magnolia, cherry, and crape myrtle.
 Each statue base has a plaque with the names of friends who contributed the gift gardens.
-The center stone of the walkway features an inscription from a postcard by Tsarina Alexandra Feoderovna stating "Friendship outstays the hurrying flight of years and aye abides through laughter and through tears."
+The center stone of the walkway features an inscription from a postcard by Alexandra Feodorovna, stating "Friendship outstays the hurrying flight of years and aye abides through laughter and through tears."

-Putting green

-A putting green, frequently used by Post, consists of closely cut bentgrass which is surrounded by Japanese holly.
-Magnolias and viburnum surround the area as well.